logo

 b'world!']

-Or you can return any function which is generator.
+Or you can return any function that is a generator.

 @app.route('/generator/of/bytes')